-Should you choose to stay there will be NO SHELTERS OPEN in Brazoria County.
-There will be NO SERVICES available to you (sewer, water, electricity, etc).
-Hospitals will close, ambulances will not run, and police and fire cannot respond until the storm passes.
+- NO SHELTERS will be open in Brazoria

+- NO SERVICES will be available to you (sewer, water, electricity, etc).

+- Hospitals will close.

+- Ambulances will not run.

+- Police and fire cannot respond until the storm passes.

 Know your evacuation zone

 Mandatory evacuations will be based on zip codes.
 Be prepared to leave immediately after your zip code is called.